ilicfilip/progress-planner-backend/README.md

 - **Last Emailed**: Date of last email sent to site owner
 - **API Status**: Green (Available) or Red (Failed)
 - **API Endpoint**: Direct link to the site's stats API (if available)
+- **HTML Snapshot**: Preview fetched homepage HTML (opens in new tab)
+  - Shows "Preview" link if snapshot exists
+  - Displays when the snapshot was last fetched
+  - Shows "Not fetched" if no snapshot is available
 - **View Details**: Opens a modal with complete site information and raw API responses
 - **Refetch Data Button**: Queues background jobs to refresh all data from the API